vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 ## Messages

+In this section, we'll list out the various messages that are associated with storage modules.

 ### MsgCreateBucket

-Used to create a bucket, a bucket is used to contain storage objects.
+Used to create a new bucket.
+Buckets are used to contain storage objects.

 ```protobuf
 message MsgCreateBucket {